jiokeokwuosa/showcase-backend/README.md

-# CJ
+# Showcase App
 A Typescript/Node JS(Express) backend server

 ## Features

-- Users can register on the server
+- Users can signup
 - Users can login
 - User can retrive profile data
 - Users can make API call with axios